 An engineered board has up to 11 layers of plywood backing, with each layer glued at a 90-degree angle to the adjoining layer.
 The surface layer of a precious hardwood is then glued on top.

 Not only is this a much more efficient use of precious hardwoods than in a solid board, but this results in a much more stable floor with a robust construction, resistant to environmental changes.

-While solid flooring has in the past been the primary choice, solid boards are not suitable in environments with high humidity or with under floor heating.
+Solid flooring has in the past been the primary choice, but solid boards are not suitable in environments with high humidity or with under floor heating.
 They also must be fixed to the sub floor with nails or screws.

 Compared to this, engineered boards can be fitted in most rooms in the house.
 They can also be floated or fixed to most types of subfloor together with an underlay.
 This means that an acoustic underlay can be used to significantly reduce sound if the floor is fitted in apartments and upper floors.

 Over the last 10 to 15 years, flooring sales have been trending towards engineered flooring in general, far exceeding solid wood flooring.
 Technological advances have enabled wood flooring to now be installed in environments that were previously out of bounds for wood.
 Not only that, but there is greater variety in engineered flooring products than in solid.

 We are at the forefront of manufacturing advancement, and strive to offer a product that is of the highest possible quality standard and is made to last.

 ‘Overlay’ is an industry term referring to the thickness of the floor.

 Any floor that is less than 18mm thick is a non-structural product, and falls under the ‘overlay’ category.
 A structural product is one that can be laid directly over beams, not requiring a subfloor.
 You should never lay an overlay floor like this!